 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-This quarter, Angi's EBITDA came in at $18.3 million, resulting in a 4.88% margin.
-The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 5.2%.
+Angi's EBITDA was $36 million this quarter, translating into a 11.8% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 9.2%.

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Angi's free cash flow came in at $48.3 million in Q2, turning positive year on year.
+Angi's free cash flow came in at $9.5 million in Q1, up 31.9% year on year.

 Is Now The Time?

-When considering an investment in Angi, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-We cheer for everyone who's making the lives of others easier through technology but in the case of Angi, we'll be cheering from the sidelines.
-Its revenue growth has been mediocre.
-And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is that its growth in service requests has been lackluster and its sales and marketing efficiency is sub-average.
+We cheer for everyone who's making the lives of others easier through technology, but in the case of Angi, we'll be cheering from the sidelines.
+Its revenue has declined over the last three years, and analysts expect growth to deteriorate from here.
+And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is its service requests have declined.
+On top of that, its sales and marketing efficiency is subpar.

-At the moment Angi trades at 15.1x next 12 months EV/EBITDA.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+At the moment, Angi trades at 9.3x next 12 months EV-to-EBITDA.
+While there are some things to like about Angi and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.